BNC connector: Compatibility

-and a 75 ohm and a 50 ohm BNC connector which both comply with the 2007 IEC standard, IEC 61169-8, will mate non-destructively.
+and 75 ohm and 50 ohm BNC connectors that comply with the 2007 IEC standard, IEC 61169-8, will mate non-destructively.
 At least one manufacturer claims very high reliability for the connectors' compatibility.

 At frequencies below 10 MHz the impedance mismatch between a 50 ohm connector or cable and a 75 ohm one has negligible effects.
 BNC connectors were thus originally made only in 50 ohm versions, for use with any impedance of cable.
 Above this frequency, however, the mismatch becomes progressively more significant and can lead to signal reflections.

 BNC inserter/remover tool

-A BNC inserter/remover tool also called a BNC tool, BNC extraction tool, BNC wrench, or BNC apple corer, is used to insert or remove BNC connectors in high density or hard-to-reach locations, such as densely wired patch panels in broadcast facilities like central apparatus rooms.
+A BNC inserter/remover tool, also called a BNC tool, BNC extraction tool, BNC wrench, or BNC apple corer, is a tool used to insert or remove BNC connectors in high density or hard-to-reach locations, such as densely wired patch panels in broadcast facilities like central apparatus rooms.

 BNC tools are usually light weight, made of stainless steel, and have screw driver type plastic handle grips for applying torque.
 Their shafts are usually double the length of a standard connector.

 They help to safely, efficiently and quickly connect and disconnect BNC connectors in jack fields.
 BNC tools facilitate access and minimize the risk of accidentally disconnecting nearby connectors.